-The second part of the general studies degree consists of sixty-five semester hours of electives of which at least thirty three semester hours must be taken at the upper-level with a grade of C- or higher; a minimum of half of this thirty-threehour requirement must be completed at Spring Hill.
+The second part of the general studies degree consists of 65 semester hours of electives of which at least 33 semester hours must be taken at the upper-level with a grade of C- or higher; a minimum of half of this 33-hour requirement must be completed at Spring Hill.
 While a C- in one of these courses will be accepted as a passing grade, all students must attain a cumulative GPA of 2.0, both overall and in the major, in order to graduate.
-General studies students must fulfill a comprehensive experience requirement by completing IDS 460, GST 499, or an acceptable and approved substitution.
+General Studies students must fulfill a comprehensive experience requirement by completing IDS 460, GST 499 or an acceptable and approved substitution.
 A 20-to-25-page paper will be expected as part of this comprehensive experience and will describe the student's integration of the chosen major areas.
-Although the general studies degree is characterized by a great deal of flexibility, this degree is intended to have a focus which will be displayed in the comprehensive experience.
+Although the General Studies degree is characterized by a great deal of flexibility, this degree is intended to have a focus which will be displayed in the comprehensive experience.
 Students must consult with the advisor in selecting course work for the Bachelor of Science in General Studies in order to achieve as much curricular coherence and consistency as possible.

-A modification of the general studies program allows students with diplomas in nursing to receive forty-eight semester hours credit for college-affiliated course work completed for this diploma.
+A modification of the General Studies program allows students with diplomas in nursing to receive 48 semester hours credit for college-affiliated course work completed for this diploma.
 The remaining requirements for diploma nurses pursuing the B.S. in General Studies are as follows:

-4 courses in English 1 course in mathematics 1 course in fine arts 2 courses in social science 2 courses in history 2 courses in foreign language 3 courses in philosophy 2 courses in theology 30 hours of electives of which 15 to 18 hours must be at the upper-level
+4 courses in English

+1 course in mathematics

+2 courses in history

+2 courses in foreign language

+3 courses in philosophy 2 courses in theology

+30 hours of electives of which 15 to 18 hours must be at the upper-level